TheDesignatic/design4developers.io/pages/the-foundation/module01.md

 <div class="large-6 columns">
 <h3>Affordances</h3>
 <p>
+   Affordances are the things that something does.
 With software nearly anything you can dream up as a software developer is now possible.
-This is amazing and a huge challenge for the humans that have to you use your technology.
+This is amazing, however, it ends up being a huge challenge for the humans that have to you use your software, including you.
 </p>
 </div>

 <div class="large-6 columns">
 <h3>Signifiers</h3>
-   <p>In the physical world this organically happens with buttons, switches, handles, blades, etc.  In the digital world we have to be deliberate in ensuring they are created.
+   <p>Signifiers are the ways in which we know to do something as a user.
+In the physical world this organically happens with buttons, switches, handles, blades, shelves, etc.  In the digital world we have to be deliberate in ensuring they are created.
+This deliberate activity is often ignored or not done.
    </p>
 </div>
 </div>